bigcommerce/dev-docs/docs/stencil-docs/localization/translation-keys.md

 Translation keys exist in JSON files and are invoked based on the user's browser language.
 With a Stencil theme, you can define multiple translations for each theme based on a predefined schema.

 BigCommerce does not provide translations for the theme’s content; however, you have the option of localizing your themes for desired target languages based on the provided schema.
-Theme developers are not required to localize or translate a theme in order to make it work.
+Theme developers are not required to localize or translate a theme to make it work.

 ## Translating a theme